microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "useStripedRowsRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function useStripedRowsRenderer(striped: boolean, columnBorders: boolean): IRenderFunction_2<IDetailsRowProps>;
+export function useStripedRowsRenderer(striped: boolean, columnBorders: boolean, compactRowHeight: number): IRenderFunction_2<IDetailsRowProps>;

 // Warning: (ae-missing-release-tag) "useSubsetTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //